Open and inspect real Payload CMS demos, not just screenshots.

 Can I access the admin panel?

-Can I reuse the code?
+Can I reuse the patterns?

 Want a custom Payload build?